 Alternatives To Mechanic’s Liens

 Mechanic’s liens are not the only way for a contractor or subcontractor to collect a debt.
-A contractor or subcontractor may also have a case for breach of contract.
-Anyone who has questions about the best legal strategy to pursue should get the advice of an attorney.
+A contractor or subcontractor may also bring an action for breach of contract.
+Read the Law: MD Real Prop. § 9-111

 Robert D. Klein, Maryland Civil Procedure Forms Title 12: Chapter 300 (3d ed.
 2000).

-Paul Mark Sandler & James K. Archibald, Pleading Causes of Action in Maryland 552 (4th ed.
-2008).
+Paul Mark Sandler & James K. Archibald, Pleading Causes of Action in Maryland (5th ed.
+2013).

 Eliot M. Wagonheim, The Art of Getting Paid: The Business Owner's Guide to Managing Receivables and Collecting Debts in Maryland (2003).

 15 Md.
 L. Ency., Mechanics’ Liens.